 I learned from my Reformer Pilates trainer that sour bodies tell stories as they become more rigid and problematic after experiences.
 Take on (Reformer) Pilates or Yoga (and it’s breathing techniques).
 Don’t settle until you find a teacher who excels in understanding it and makes you better as a result.
 Both Yoga and Pilates, help reduce anxiety, improve attention, motivation, cognitive function and performance (Memmedova, 2015; BUSOM, 2019).
 Training teaches your body to use each body part to function as it was designed to do and exercising helps keep much of the bad health stuff out.
 Most moves will force you to release tension, keep your balance, control your core, be in the moment and breath, so you don’t fall… It will gift you with strength and the ability to solve physical and emotional tasks better (My Pilates Teachers).

-Change your story, have courage, be kind to yourself, love, Author: Sarah Kopinsky, MSc. of General Psychology
+Change your story, have courage, be kind to yourself, love.

 Online Narrative Therapy with Licensed Psychologists